Using the STAC Specification#

 Note

-The identifier of the catalogue collections in which resources are published is in reality <collection-id>:published
+The identifier of the catalogue collections in which resources are published is in reality <collection-id>:published.
+This allows the Marketplace to filter and only display the resources located in *:published collections.

 Reference to the resource assets#